 The final grade in the course will be determined by a student's overall mastery of the subject matter as evidenced on exams, out-of-class writing assignments and class participation.
-All factors considered, class participation should not account for more than 15% of the final grade in the course.

 BERGEN COMMUNITY COLLEGE ATTENDANCE POLICY

 All students are expected to attend punctually every scheduled meeting of each course in which they are registered.
 Attendance and lateness policies and sanctions are to be determined by the instructor for each section of each course.
 These will be established in writing on the individual course outline.
 Attendance will be kept by the instructor for administrative and counseling purposes.